wotreeclapton/WhatIsIt/README.md

 # WhatIsIt
-WhatIsIt Application Version 1.0.0
+WhatIsIt Application Version 1.6.0

-Copyright (C) 2020 Steven J Walden.
+Copyright (C) 2022  Mr Steven J Walden.
 All rights reserved.
 See license at end of file